Sachse High School: Feeder patterns

 Garland ISD is a Free Choice school district, which allows the parent to choose which school his or her children want to attend within the district.
+Sachse High School is 1 of 8 high schools in the Garland Independent School District.

 Sports

-Sachse High School has a strong athletic department, and offers its students the following sports: Baseball, Basketball, Cross Country, Football, Golf, Powerlifting, Soccer, Softball, Tennis, Track, and Volleyball.
-Sachse was put into the UIL Class 5A for the 2013-2014 school year, but will be moved to the UIL Class 6A Region 2 District 11 for the 2014-2015 school year and onwards.
+Sachse High School competes in the following sports: baseball, basketball, cross country, football, golf, soccer, softball, tennis, track, cheerleading, volleyball and swimming/diving.